DjangoGirls/coach-manual/intro/README.md

 Django Girls is designed to be a one-day workshop.
 However, sometimes the event could take two days, or there may be a shorter installation event the evening before.
 Apart from time you will spend actually coaching, there are a number of things you need to consider, which will take some of your time:

 * Getting to know your group - we encourage to say hi and meet with your group before the workshop.
-This could involve writing an e-mail to introduce yourself, and possibly a chat via hangout or Skype with all the people in your group (__~1-2 hours__).
+This could involve writing an e-mail to introduce yourself, and possibly a chat via GoogleHangout/MSTeams/Zoom with all the people in your group (__~1-2 hours__).
-* Helping out with installation before the workshops - either done via Skype/Google hangout/e-mails or a day before the workshop.
+* Helping out with installation before the workshops - either done via GoogleHangout/MSTeams/Zoom/e-mails or a day before the workshop.
 You will need __3+ hours__ for that.
 * For some Django Girls events there may be pre- or post-workshop meetups (__~1-3h__).

 # Tutorial